“Unity in diversity” is an old, prominent principle of many religions around the world.

 I pray my thoughts may be heard – we are a family and the world of God’s children.
 It is unfortunate many still reel from ramifications of previous generations – prejudices, hatred, and labeling our brothers and sisters.
 If we learned to remove the walls of division, the goodness in the world would have an everlasting effect.
 Brotherly love, my friends, is all it takes and forgiveness of those who trespassed our way of life.
 When you set an example, it brings others to eternal salvation.
 God needs leaders who gather together and heeds His words – unity in diversity.

 Honor God, won’t you?
 The rewards are forthcoming.
 Christ was, and always will be Head of the Church.
 His words are anointed so let not the tongue be sworn to the sword.
 Christ is coming!

 Take a walk with God through the life of one of His messengers!
 Now available at all booksellers!

-Category: author, blog, Christian blog, Christianity, cultural and society, encouragement, faith, friendships, God, happiness, hope, inspiration, life, post, religion, religious blog, respect, videoTags: authr, award winning blog, blog, Blogging 2 Believers, brotherly love, Christian blog, Christianity, cultural and society, Dana Bcks, diversity, encouragement, faith, feature, friendships, God, happiness, hatred, hope, inspiration, inspirational blog, life, oneness in God, prejudice, religion, religious blog, respect, unity, Unity in Diversity, video
+Category: author, blog, Christian blog, Christianity, cultural and society, encouragement, faith, friendships, God, happiness, hope, inspiration, life, post, religion, religious blog, respect, videoTags: authr, award winning blog, blog, Blogging 2 Believers, brotherly love, Christian blog, Christianity, cultural and society, Dana Bcks, diversity, encouragement, faith, friendships, God, happiness, hatred, hope, inspiration, inspirational blog, life, oneness in God, prejudice, religion, religious blog, respect, unity, Unity in Diversity, video